manishmadugula/Notes/Code/spring.md

 - Mechanism to perform dependency injection

 ## Spring Container
-- The Spring container is responsible for instantiating, configuring, and assembling the Spring beans.
+- The Spring container is responsible for instantiating, lifecycle, configuring, and assembling the Spring beans.

 ## Types of IOC Containers in Spring
 - BeanFactory and ApplicationContext and WebApplicationContext